Department of Health and Social Care

 • Deliver an effective spoken presentation of ideas

-• Create a written handout and annotated bibliography to support
+• Create a written handout and annotated bibliography to support the presentation

 Reflective Learning